 - A. The Department of Housing and Urban Development (HUD) requires that a CoC establish and follow written standards for recipients and subrecipients aiding with CoC and ESG Program funds. - B. This document establishes the minimum standards for all programs that provide housing and services funded by the CoC and ESG programs in North Dakota.
-They serve to ensure that programs within the state are coordinated and integrated, as well as follow best practices in a manner consistent with the requirements outlined by the programs' funding sources and populations served. - C. All CoC and ESG funded programs must develop internal policies and procedures that comply with both these standards and all applicable eligibility and other requirements established by federal and state laws. - D. All projects funded under the ND CoC and ESG programs shall apply the following standards consistently for the benefit of all program participants.
+They ensure that programs within the state are coordinated and integrated and follow best practices consistent with the requirements outlined by the programs' funding sources and populations served. - C. All CoC and ESG-funded programs must develop internal policies and procedures that comply with these standards and all applicable eligibility and other requirements established by federal and state laws. - D. All projects funded under the ND CoC and ESG programs shall consistently apply the following standards to benefit all program participants.
 The ND CoC strongly encourages organizations and projects that do not receive the abovementioned funds to accept and utilize these standards.